 Deep sea wrecks don’t come any better than the deep wrecks of Truk Lagoon

 How deep are Truk Lagoon Wrecks?
 Most of the Truk Lagoon wrecks are in excess of 40 metres (131 feet) deep.
-Some Truk or Chuuk Lagoon wrecks are even deeper and at depths of 50 and 60 metres (164 and 197 feet) and more.
+Many Truk Lagoon wrecks are deeper at depths of 50 and 60 metres (164 and 197 feet) and more.
 These deeper Truk Lagoon wrecks are ideal for technical divers who want to explore this World War II ghost fleet of Japanese ships.

 How deep are Truk Lagoon wrecks – Where to begin?